microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/teamsappicon-get.md

 ---

-### Example 3: Get Teams app's outline icon and return the hosted content.
+### Example 3: Get color icon of a public Teams app.

 #### Request